hardillb/dns-over-https/README.md

 # A Basic DNS-Over-HTTPS implementation

-Following the anouncement from Mozilla, Cloudflare and Google and starting a trial of DNS-Over-HTTPS I thought it might be usefull to look at how to implement my own server.
+Following the anouncement from Mozilla, Cloudflare and Google and starting a trial of DNS-Over-HTTPS I thought it might be useful to look at how to implement my own server.

 At the moment there are 2 competing standards.